Vyrrhus/OrbitMotion/README.md

 Position vector is computed for each body using a Verlet's Integration.
 Velocity vector is then estimated although it's not as accurate as position.
 Such a simulation is very sensitive to the steptime size and has to be run carrefuly to avoid mistakes.

+==> DEPRECATED ?
+Not implemented yet as accuracy is not good enough.
+There's no point to use the model to compute planet's positions as those are well known and described by JPL's HORIZONS.
+Might be useful for satellites if and only if accuracy is good enough.

 ## CONTROLS
 ### Rotation
 An inertial referential is set at the original barycenter of the system.
-The model can be rotated around the X-axis using `Z` and `S` inputs.
+The model can be rotated:
+- X-axis using `Z` and `S`
+- Y-axis using `Q` and `D`
+- Z-axis using `A` and `E`
 Quaternions are used to rotate the projection's plane (X,Y) on which the position vectors are projected.

 ### Show orbit
 Celestial bodies are drawn with a circle.
-Using `A`, their trajectories are shawn with a dot at each previous positions.
+Using `o`, their trajectories are shawn with a dot at each previous positions.
 Take care of the amount of points drawn when you rotate or zoom as all these points will have to be translated and thus cause lag issues.

 ### Show SOI
-Pressing `S` shows a red circle around every body.
+Pressing `p` shows a red circle around every body.
 This circle represents their respective SOI (apart from the most massive body).
 If the SOI is not visible, it's probably because it is too small with the current scale.

 ### Zoom